Christian A. Koenitzer

 Christian August Koenitzer (March 31, 1853 – May 8, 1912) was an American politician and businessman.

 Born in Wauwatosa, Milwaukee County, Wisconsin, Koenizner was educated in the public schools.
 He was in the real estate business, was a livestock dealer, and wholesale meat dealer.
 Koenitzer owned a saloon in Milwaukee, Wisconsin.
 From 1891 to 1895, Koenitzer served in the Wisconsin State Senate and was a Democrat.
-Koenitzer committed suicide with a firearm in the back room of his saloon in Milwaukee, Wisconsin.
+Koenitzer killed himself with a firearm in the back room of his saloon in Milwaukee, Wisconsin.
 Koenitzer was charged in district court for a statutory offense.